JetBrains/resharper-devguide/topics/PSI/Reference/Xml/Utils.md

 <!-- End XmlAttributeExtensions -->

 Convenience method.
-Will remove the given attribute from it's parent tag via `IXmlTag.RemoveAttribute()`, or directly removes it from the tree if it's not a child of a tag.
+Will remove the given attribute from its parent tag via `IXmlTag.RemoveAttribute()`, or directly removes it from the tree if it's not a child of a tag.

 ### XmlAttributeUtil